jump-dev/JuMP.jl/docs/src/variables.md

 variables with their corresponding prefix.

 !!! warn
-    If you create two JuMP variables with the same name, an error will be thrown.
+    Creating two JuMP variables with the same name results in an error at runtime.

 JuMP variables can have attributes, such as names or an initial primal start value.
 We illustrate the name attribute in the following example: